 Are Manufacturing and Machinery subject to sales tax?

-While Mississippi's sales tax generally applies to most transactions, certain items have special treatment in many states when it comes to sales taxes.
-This page describes the taxability of manufacturing and machinery in Mississippi, including machinery, raw materials and utilities & fuel.
-To learn more, see a full list of taxable and tax-exempt items in Mississippi.
+While Connecticut's sales tax generally applies to most transactions, certain items have special treatment in many states when it comes to sales taxes.
+This page describes the taxability of manufacturing and machinery in Connecticut, including machinery, raw materials and utilities & fuel.
+To learn more, see a full list of taxable and tax-exempt items in Connecticut.

-Sales of raw materials are exempt from the sales tax in Mississippi.
+Sales of machinery are exempt from the sales tax in Connecticut.